hashicorp/packer/website/source/intro/getting-started/install.html.md

 # Install Packer

 Packer must first be installed on the machine you want to run it on.
-To make installation easy, Packer is distributed as a [binary package](/downloads.html) for all supported platforms and architectures.
+To make installation easier, Packer is distributed as a [binary package](/downloads.html) for all supported platforms and architectures.
 This page will not cover how to compile Packer from source, as that is covered in the [README](https://github.com/hashicorp/packer/blob/master/README.md) and is only